varshigokul01-creator/Doc-genie/README.md

 To improve code readability and maintainability.
 To save developers' time and effort.

+tools:
+Python – Used as the main programming language to run the program.
+Gradio – Used to create a simple user interface with input boxes and buttons.
+ReportLab – Used to convert text into PDF files.
+Google Colab – Used to write and run the code online.

 Why it is useful:

 Saves time in creating documents